 I mean "haste" in two ways.
 Polyfastener is fast to use.
 But also you can apply poly in haste, even sloppily, too loose, rushing to beat a snowstorm (which always seems to happen to us).
 However with Polyfastener, no problem.
 Wait until a warm day comes along, unzip the poly, tighten it, and re-lock again.

 Being airtight, it's ideal to secure doubled poly layers in inflated greenhouse.
 Let me know the mil thickness of the polys.

 Portable Reusable Seam

-A Polyfastener Roller Tool is needed to snuggle the insert strip into the channel, which has to fit tightly and snugly.
-For cool weather jobs and/or large installation jobs, we would suggest the Heavy Duty Polyfastener Roller Tool instead.
-The Polyfastener Unzip Hook tool is used to unlock the strip.
+A Polyfastener Roller Tool is useful to snuggle the insert strip into the channel, which has to fit tightly and snugly.
+The Polyfastener Unzip hook tool is used to unlock the strip.